kushaniperera/Blog/pages/Eghbali 2019.md

   The user needs the ability to switch between the virtual world and the real world at will.*"
   "*The presence of others and fear of contact with people can affect the interaction.
-  Being in a private space may have allowed more unrestricted movements*"
+  Being in a private space may have allowed more unrestricted movements*" "*if users can share some aspects of VR use with the spectators in the public context, the chances of social acceptability will increase. *"
+  "**Those using VR will also forget the presence of others after some moments of being immersed, even if there are lots of other people around.
+A finding that highlights the difference of opinion from the viewpoint of the users and spectators was how they experienced isolation: While the spectators did not like the fact that they were isolated from the user, most of the users enjoyed the sense of isolation**"
+-